wso2/puppet-apim/wso2am_analytics/README.md

 - Puppet 2.7, 3.x

+## How to Contribute

+Follow the steps mentioned in the [wiki](https://github.com/wso2/puppet-base/wiki) to setup a development environment and update/create new puppet modules.

 ## Packs to be Copied

 Copy the following files to their corresponding locations, in the Puppet Master.